 The Sharon Building at the Children’s Playground in the 1890s: Either that lady on the right in the vintage picture had the measles or that’s a scarf around her face. (opensfhistory.org)

-Kids still love any of the slides in Golden Gate Park, just like the picture from the SF Chronicle of the kid in the 1930s, taken at an unidentified location in the park.
+Kids still love any of the slides in Golden Gate Park, just like the picture from the SF Chronicle of the kid in the 1930s, taken at the Children’s Playground.
 I know, “I’ll bet she has a pair of shoes just like that at home.”
 Actually, they sell kids different color shoes nowadays.
 What a square I was to Alice when I told her I didn’t know that.

 These may be of interest to my arborist friend, Tony; they’re called twisted tea trees, and they’re all over Golden Gate Park.